a-nikolaev/wanderers/README.markdown

 Half-done:

   * Economics of the world.
+Merchants and trade.
   * Fully functional player-like NPC actors and their hierarchical organizations.
   * Special attacking techniques for some weapons (such as long swords, spears, mauls etc.).
   * Complex overworld topology.